 I really don’t know what it is about equipment manufacturers and backlit keys and displays, especially for machines meant for the bedroom.
 Am I the only one who thinks the bedroom should be relatively dark?

-On BBC Question Time tonight, Ed Vaizey was asserting that RBS shares were up.
-David Dimbleby disagreed – “They are 40% down on last year.”
 This is where Ed Vaizey, grasping at straws, actually said “Well they are up on their lowest point”.
-Well, duh.

 I picked up the book as a result of reading about the film made of the same name by Cameron Crowe, starring Matt Damon.
 This was on my list of films to watch, but I suspect I will find it annoying, having read the book.
 It wasn’t until I started reading the book, that I realised I had come across the same story before – when Benjamin Mee took over the running of Dartmoor Zoological Park, the BBC made a 4 part fly-on-the-wall series of it, called Ben’s Zoo.